 If they have too much wait time they will find other things to do to distract them, and those things are not usually in your plan!

 My favorite way to teach a fast paced class is to start with a Yoga Flow.
-Check out this article here:
+Using engaging yoga sequences for kids makes it much easier to keep the pace up.

 Or grab the 30 pose images for the Kids Yoga Flow here!